Bartolomeo Olivieri

 Bartolomeo Olivieri or Bartholomaeus Olivieri (1642–1708) was a Roman Catholic prelate who served as Bishop of Umbriatico (1696–1708).

 Biography

 Bartolomeo Olivieri was born in Cutro, Italy on 3 December 1642 and ordained a priest on 30 January 1667.

 On 17 December 1696, he was appointed during the papacy of Pope Innocent XII as Bishop of Umbriatico.
-On 21 December 1696, he was consecrated bishop by Sebastiano Antonio Tanara, Cardinal-Priest of Santi Quattro Coronati, with Prospero Bottini, Titular Archbishop of Myra, and Giorgio Spínola, Bishop of Albenga, serving as co-consecrators.
+On 21 December 1696, he was consecrated bishop by Sebastiano Antonio Tanara, Cardinal-Priest of Santi Quattro Coronati, with Prospero Bottini, Titular Archbishop of Myra, and Giorgio Spinola, Bishop of Albenga, serving as co-consecrators.
 He served as Bishop of Umbriatico until his death on 24 August 1708.